AriFordsham/GHCWiki/building/getting-the-sources.md

-NOTE: The below is not fully updated yet.

 [ Video: Getting and Building](http://video.google.com/videoplay?docid=7166458546326012899), layout of the source tree, how to set up build.mk (23'43")

 # Getting the GHC Sources